NSSAC/WH-challenge-baselines/README.md

 # Sample Data

 Examples of data files used in this implementation may be found in the `sample_data` directory.
-This contains a smaller graph object, `graph.pkl`, representing a subset of the edges from the VA graph.
-This object is a pickled igraph graph.
+This contains a smaller contact file, `contacts.csv`, representing a subset of the edges from the VA graph.
+This object is a csv containing a list of edges.

 The other files in the `sample_data` directory are csv files `pop.csv`, `training.csv` and `target.csv`.
 These files are subsets of the population,